OpenTelemetry interoperability in Python

 OpenTelemetry for Python provides several instrumentation packages in their OpenTelemetry Python contributions repository.

-The following code example shows how to instrument PostgreSQL calls to a Python Lambda function by using the aiopg instrumentation package.
+The following code example shows how to instrument PostgreSQL queries in a Python Lambda function by using the aiopg instrumentation package.

 To instrument boto3, the AWS SDK for Python, OpenTelemetry provides the botocore instrumentation package.